Bada Bing, A “Sopranos” Prequel Is In the Works!

 “The story is in the era of the Newark riots in the ’60s, when African-Americans and Italians of New Jersey were at each other’s throats, and among the gangsters of each group, it became lethal.”

 Marone, that’s frustratingly vague!
-Just like the final episode of the series…JB
+Just like the final episode of the series.